 - Comprehensive international travel insurance and assistance program

-- In-country excursions and activities organized by the faculty-in-residence (past examples include trips to Madrid, Valencia, Cordoba, or visits to concerts, tours, or sporting events)
+- In-country excursions and activities organized by the faculty director (past examples include trips to Madrid, Valencia, Cordoba, or visits to concerts, tours, or sporting events)

 - Access to CLM student activities and sports groups